Financial-Times/origami/apps/website/_specification-v1/javascript.md

 Components **may** bind to events emitted by themselves, other components, the host page or the browser.
 In doing so, the component:

 * **Must not** stop the propagation chain except for events created by itself.
-* **Should** bind only to the body element and use <a href="https://github.com/Financial-Times/ftdomdelegate" class="o-typography-link--external">event delegation</a> to ensure that handlers do not need to be bound every time elements are created.
+* **Should** bind only to the body element and use <a href="https://github.com/Financial-Times/ftdomdelegate">event delegation</a> to ensure that handlers do not need to be bound every time elements are created.
 If not bound to the body element, handlers **must** be bound to elements within the components's owned DOM.

-Components **should** handle events during the <a href="http://stackoverflow.com/questions/4616694/what-is-event-bubbling-and-capturing" class="o-typography-link--external">bubbling phase</a>, not the capturing phase (unless the event has no bubbling phase)
+Components **should** handle events during the <a href="http://stackoverflow.com/questions/4616694/what-is-event-bubbling-and-capturing">bubbling phase</a>, not the capturing phase (unless the event has no bubbling phase)

 If a module wishes to bind to the `DOMContentLoaded` or `load` browser events, it **must** prefix the event name with `o.`, and **must** expose the function that it binds to the event via its external API, eg: